mosesvk/_myBlog/content/blog/review-drstrange-2.md

 ### Nice but Not Needed

 The Illuminati was only brought to the movie for two reasons: for fan service and to show how powerful and evil Wanda has become...
 But why?
 We already know Wanda is incredibly strong from WandaVision.
 We see her create a completely different reality with ease.
 Yes, the reveal of John Krasinski and John Stewart was epic, but their immediate demise to Scarlet Witch was a waste.
 It deflates the excitement of possibily seeing them in a future Fantastic Four or X-MEN movie.
+I also thought the actors and actresses for the illuminati didn't really stand out to me.
+Yes that's including Mr. Fantastic and Professor X. I guess part of it was the small screen time, But it just wasn't memorable for me.

 I also thought America Chavez was not really needed for the story.
-It felt like she was a requirement by Marvel to check boxes.
+It seemed like she was a requirement by Marvel to check boxes.
 She was a damsel in distress for most of the movie.
+She eventually started to figure out her power which was nice, but I would rather dive deeper into Dr. Strange's variants or Wanda's struggle against Scarlet Witch.

-### Future..? -
+### the Visual Spectacle -
+If there was one flawless aspect of this movie, it would be the imagery and VFX.